 "Fuss and feathers" is a near obsolete American idiomatic expression.
 The expression originates from the nickname of Winfield Scott, a charismatic Union Army general during the American Civil War.1 The expression means:

 An extensively elaborate or pretentious display; ostentation 2

 In all honesty, I don't know much about Winfield Scott and this site is not an hommage (although surely he deserves one).
 3

 When I lived in France and I was learning to speak French, I thought that using idiomatic expressions was a clever way to sound more fluent.
 I didn't fool anyone: people often replied, "My grand-mère" used to say that!"

 While learning new languages, I'm always fascinated by idioms, expressions of a bygone era, remnants of a disappearing oral tradition, words cloaked in decades of cultural wisdom.

 "Fuss and Feathers" is a relatively small and obscure slice of American history; perhaps employing this disappearing idiomatic expression is my way of clutching onto some part of my own American identity.

 Non vraiment, qu'est-ce que ça veut dire "Fuss and Feathers" ? — No really, what does "Fuss and Feathers" mean?

 The closest French translation for "fuss and feathers" is plumes et tralala.
 But there’s really no literal translation for "Fuss and Feathers" and that's the beauty of it.

 At this very moment

 I studied design, film, animation, and video at the Rhode Island School of Design (une bonne école de beaux-arts aux Etats-Unis) from 2000 to 2002.
-I pursued media-related academic studies in New York City and Florida until I moved to France.
+I pursued media-related academic studies in New York City and Florida until I moved to France in 2005.